Global-Chem/MDS-soft-on-Azure/README.md

 # warpbuild
-This repo is created to test run the MD software types like GROMACS, Amber Charm with the Warp-Build facilities.
+This repo is created to test run the MD software types like GROMACS, Amber and Charm with the Warp-Build facilities.